 This different compared to when you have gas heater like propane and methane.
 All you need is to plug it into the plug and let it work.

-The question is...should shop for an oil-filled heater or infrared heaters?
+The question is…should shop for an oil-filled heater or other heaters?
 This is one of the questions that constantly come up in every forum.

 However, I have to admit that they are both the best heaters.
 So here is how I measure the two up.